-57.11.
-Prior period error - Overstatement of receivables from exchange transactions:
+56.11.
+Prior period error - Statutory receivables from non-exchange were misstated due to receivable not recorded:

-During the period under review it was noted that receivables from exchange transaction were overstated due to commission withheld by the prepaid electricity vendors being included as part of the receivable.
+During the period under review it was noted other receivables were understated to prepaid electricity receivable not being recorded.
 The comparative statements for 2021/22 financial year have been restated.
 The effect of the correction of the error(s) is summarised below: